Group Classes

 $220 5 week course.

-For dogs aged 11months and over.
+For dogs aged 5 months* and over.

 In this class, we focus on reinforcing reliability, improving self-control, and building clear communication between you and your dog.
 Through structured training, positive reinforcement, and homework, Trainer Tiff will help you refine your dog’s skills and boost their confidence.